shard-org/sharc/syntax/arrays.md

 %bar :68 = 0*     // 4 element array from arbitrary data, 1 byte each
 ```

+`0*` means "fill with zeros", so each byte will be set to 0

 ```
 [array.0]   // first element
 [array.1]   // second element